edgarddavidson/opencv-poc/README.md

 # opencv-poc

-This project contains a set of OpenCV samples.
+This project contains a set of OpenCV samples in Java.

 1. Simple sample
 2. Image viewer